cllopes/reactathon/material/1_es6/6_modules/readme.md

 ## Import *

 You can import entire modules with the `import * as` syntax giving the module a name.
-However this will only import `named` modules not `default
+However this will only import `named` exports not `default` export.

 ```javascript 1.8
 import * as modOne from './module_one'